n8n-io/n8n-docs/docs/integrations/builtin/credentials/circleci.md

 ## Supported authentication methods

-- Personal API Token
+- Personal API token

 ## Related resources

 Refer to [CircleCI's API documentation](https://circleci.com/docs/api/v2/index.html){:target=_blank .external-link} for more information about the service.

-## Using Personal API Token
+## Using personal API token

 To configure this credential, you'll need:

-- A **Personal API Token**

-Refer to the [CircleCI Creating a Personal API token documentation](https://circleci.com/docs/managing-api-tokens/#creating-a-personal-api-token){:target=_blank .external-link} for instructions on creating your token.
+- A **Personal API Token**: Refer to the [CircleCI Creating a Personal API token documentation](https://circleci.com/docs/managing-api-tokens/#creating-a-personal-api-token){:target=_blank .external-link} for instructions on creating your token.